jamestiotio/expose/README.md

 # SUTD PADI EXPOSÉ 2022 Course Trial (Computer Science)

-The course trial will teach basic programming concepts in Java.
+The course trial will teach basic programming concepts in [Java](https://www.oracle.com/java/).
 The design project for this course trial would be implementing the 99 card game on a command-line terminal.
-Reference solution code is included in this repository.
+Reference solution code, as well as other relevant materials such as the workshop slides presented during the lecture and any other potential extra materials, are included in this repository.

 ## Introduction to Ninety Nine